cs3org/OCM-API/IETF-RFC.md

   Example: "John Doe"
 * REQUIRED shareType (string)
-  SHOULD have a value of "user", "group", or "federation", to indicate that the first part of the `shareWith` OCM Address refers to a Receiving Party who is a single user of the Receiving Server, a group of users at the Receiving Server, or a group of users that is spread out over various servers, including at least one user at the Receiving Server.
+  SHOULD have a value of "user", "group", or "federation", to indicate that the first part of the `shareWith` OCM Address refers to a Receiving Party who is a single user of the Receiving Server, a group of users at the Receiving Server, or a group of users that spans multiple OCM Servers belonging to a federation as exposed by a Directory Service, including at least one user at the Receiving Server.
+  In the federation case, OCM Servers MAY resolve the actual recipients by either querying external AAI systems, or exchanging the groups' metadata between themselves.
+Such exchange is out of scope for this version of the this specification.
+  Alternatively, the Receiving Server MAY hold the federated groups' metadata and act as an OCM proxy, forwarding the OCM requests to the actual members of the federation.
 * REQUIRED resourceType (string)
   Resource type (file, calendar, contact, ...)
 * OPTIONAL expiration (integer)